 In the early 80s the jazz dance scene was gathering pace.
 The place to be was the Electric Ballroom, Camden.
 Enter a young (18) Gilles Peterson.

 “I came to the Electric Ballroom to replace Paul Murphy, the scene was really heavy and a lot of people thought I couldn’t hold it.
 I was this new kid on the block, to them Paul was God, he was the one who discovered those bad fusion tunes and had a wicked collection.
 It was the dancers who backed and supported me, gave me their confidence and allowed me to express myself as a DJ.”
 [See our article with Dick Jewel for some images from The Electric Ballroom]

 Gilles was there for three years, which paralleled the rise in jazz dance (and everything else that went with it), he became tightly associated with it.

-“I suppose another reason why I became popular was because I was also doing out of London gigs, Blues & Soul gigs, the trendies at the Wag Club.
+“I suppose another reason why I became popular was because I was also doing out of London gigs, Blues and Soul gigs, the trendies at the Wag Club.
 You couldn’t say I was playing to a set crowd.”

 Who were his inspirations around this time?

 “A big help and inspiration was Chris Bangs, he put me in the right direction.
 I liked his approach; he had style, and a sense of humour to go with it.
 Bob Jones, Colin Curtis from Manchester, he would play Cool Notes next to Art Blakey.
 I was buzzed about that.
 Paul Murphy, who I learnt a lot from.
 To me, these were the guys I looked up to.”